drush211/Speedruns/Games/Pokemon_Red/Guides/Any%_Glitchless.md

   * **Brock**
     * _Geodude Lvl 12, Onyx Lvl 14_
     * Immediately switch in Squirtle.
-    * Geodude - Bubble 2-3x
+    * Bubble/Bubble/Bubble
-    * Switch in Nidoran after killing Geodude, then immediately switch Squirtle back in.
-    * Onyx - Bubble 2-3x.
-If Onyx uses Bide on the turn you swap Squirtle in, then tail whip twice, followed by bubble.
+    * **Switch in Nidoran after killing Geodude, then immediately switch Squirtle back in.
+If Onyx uses Bide on the turn you swap Squirtle in, then tail whip twice, followed by bubble.**
+    * Bubble/Bubble/Bubble
+    * _Reach Lvl 8_
   * [Level 8 Nidoran Stat Ranges][3]

-## Mt Moon (Split 4)
+## Enter Mt Moon (Split 4)

   * Change the battle style to Set.
   * Mart
-    * Buy - 10 Potions
+    * Buy - 7 Potions
   * Head to Mt.
 Moon
   * **_Finish enemies with tackle when it will kill.
 You need to save 1 horn attack here._**